kubesphere-retired/docs.kubesphere.io/content/v2.1/en/introduction/what-is-kubesphere.md

 ## Open Source

+As we adopt open source development model, development is completed in the open and has been driven by KubeSphere community, and the source code is available from GitHub.
+This open collaboration fosters rapid innovation and development.

-KubeSphere has been developing by applying the open source approach since the very beginning.
-All the relevant source codes and documents are available on [GitHub](https://github.com/kubesphere/kubesphere).
+> Note: All the relevant source codes and documents are available on [GitHub](https://github.com/kubesphere/kubesphere).